-He also has two weekly virtual therapy sessions with Julie Cristello, a doctoral student from FIU's Center for Children and Families.
+He also has two workly virtual therapy sestions with Julie Cristello, a doctoral student from FIU's Center for Children and Families.

-He's adapted fairly well to the situation, a relief for his mother, Nicole Jackson, who was worried about his routine being disrupted.
-Toyam was diagnosed with selective matins, or SM, on anxiety disorder.
+He's adapted fairly we'll to the situation, a relief for his mother, Nicole Jackson, who was worried about his routine being disrupted.
+Toyam was diagnosed with selective matins, or SM, an anxiety disorder.
 Children who are diagnosed with SM are usually talkative at home but are unable to speak in other social settings such as school.